tmh-rc/php-advanced/mvc-framwork/database.md

 ### Step 3

-Put code in `config/database.php`.
-Use correct database credentials.
+Place the following code in `config/database.php`, ensuring the use of correct database credentials:

 ```php
 <?php